michaelli00/Math406/notes.md

 Base Case $r = 2$ is handled by previous Theorem

-IH: Suppose that for an arbitrary $k \leq n$, we the CRT holds true
+IH: Suppose that for an arbitrary $k \leq n$, CRT holds true

 IS: Prove CRT is true for $n + 1$